humanmade/linter-bot/README.md

 ## Development

 hm-linter is a GitHub bot built on top of the [Probot framework](https://probot.github.io/).
-It runs on Lambda.
+It runs on Lambda, which runs Node 6.10.

+To get started on development of hm-linter:

+1. Clone this repository
+2. `npm install` or `yarn install` the dependencies
+3. `cd src/linters/phpcs && composer install` to download the HM Coding Standards

 ### Testing